 Never I have worked online so much since the global pandemic of 2020.
 At the time the pandemic was making secure in roads to the UK, I was just finishing a psychotherapy training that I had been really looking forwards to for ages.
 It was touch and go whether the training could be completed as the the disorganised government were unable to give any guidance.
 Luckily I got to complete the training all thanks to IFS UK and the lead trainer Dr. Osnat Arbel.

-I'm finding that clients are able to do some really deep and focussed work online and the IFS and Brainspotting models really suit this.
+I'm finding that clients are able to do some really deep and focussed work online, and the IFS and Brainspotting models really suit this.
 I still am able to do EMDR online too.
-Many peoples historical traumas have been re-triggered by the affects of the pandemic, as well as creating stress in the present.
+Many people's historical traumas have been re-triggered by the effects of the pandemic, as well as creating stress in the present.

-Trauma has a tendency to ripple out and touch many people.
-Unfortunately the effects of this pandemic and the underfunding of services will be felt forever more in the UK.
-To survive the injury of traumatic events like the pandemic we need to create a healing within ourselves, which then can also ripple out and heal our humanity as it goes..
+Trauma has a tendency to ripple out and touch many peoples lives.
+Unfortunately, the effects of this pandemic and the underfunding of services will be felt forever more in the UK.
+To survive the injury of traumatic events like the pandemic, we need to create a healing within ourselves, which then can also ripple out and heal our humanity as it goes..

 Chris Rudyard MNCS Accredited